shaunazzopardi/sweap/REPLICATION.md

 We are aware that the contents of this CSV may differ from those in our manuscript, especially for experiments that time out.
-A faster machine than ours may still time out, but perform more refinement and thus add a higher number of predicates to the abstraction.
+A faster machine than ours may still time out, but perform more refinements and thus add a higher number of predicates to the abstraction.

 ## Appendix.
 System configuration